googleapis/google-cloud-go/examples/bigtable/user_visit_counter/README.md

-# Cloud Bigtable on App Engine Flex using Go
+# User Visit Counter
-# (Hello World for Cloud Bigtable)
+# (Cloud Bigtable on Managed VMs using Go)

 This app counts how often each user visits.
+The app uses Cloud Bigtable to store the visit counts for each user.

 ## Prerequisites